 With our No Anxiety Escrow Policy, you cancel for any reason up until the day of travel, and escrow 100% of the program fees for up to two years from the cancellation date.Read More

 Depart from Miami to Lima, Peru’s capital.
-Upon your arrival you will be met by Rustic Pathways staff and transported to a comfortable hotel in one of Lima’s nicest neighborhoods.
+Upon your arrival you will be met by Rustic Pathways staff and transported to a comfortable hotel in one of Lima’s beautiful Miraflores neighborhood.
 After a group orientation, ice-breaking activity, and review of the weeks to come, enjoy a good night’s sleep in preparation for tomorrow’s adventure to the Peruvian highlands.

 Upon arrival we will have lunch, get settled in our hotel, and explore the historical center of the city.
 In the evening we will head to Casa Mantay, a home for young Peruvian mothers and their children who have escaped abuse and neglect.
 After a presentation from the Casa Mantay staff and residents, We will share a meal and have an intercultural discussion with the inspiring young women who live there.
 This will be your first chance to see how the themes of access to education, gender equality, and women’s empowerment play out in the Peruvian context.